smashingboxes/smashing-template/README.md

 ```
 Note that the ``-B`` is optional and equivalent to ``--skip-bundle``.
 Since there is a bundle install command inside the template, the final bundle when creating a new Rails app is unnecessary.

-## What are my options?
+## Options
 When using this template, you will be asked one or more questions to determine what type of Rails app to generate.
 There are 3 types of apps you can select:

 1. API Only
-Answer 'y' to the question "Is this an API app? (y/n)".
+- Answer 'y' to the question "Is this an API app? (y/n)".
-Answer 'n' to the question "Does this API app have an admin interface? (y/n)"
+- Answer 'n' to the question "Does this API app have an admin interface? (y/n)"
 2. API with Admin Interface
-Answer 'y' to the question "Is this an API app? (y/n)".
+- Answer 'y' to the question "Is this an API app? (y/n)".
-Answer 'y' to the question "Does this API app have an admin interface? (y/n)"
+- Answer 'y' to the question "Does this API app have an admin interface? (y/n)"
 3. Interactive
-Answer 'n' to the question "Is this an API app? (y/n)".
+- Answer 'n' to the question "Is this an API app? (y/n)".

 ## What does it do?
 The template will generate a Rails app using ``rails new``, and then will customize the app according to the template.
 Depending on the type of template you are generating, the template will modify the following: